sorbet/sorbet/website/docs/error-reference.md

 you're sure that it should be okay to import this package, then you can add an additional `visible_to` directive in order to allow the import you're trying to add.

+## 3724

+> This error is specific to Stripe's custom `--stripe-packages` mode.
+If you are
+> at Stripe, please see [go/modularity](http://go/modularity) for more.

+This error indicates a package visibility problem due to missing `import` or `test_import` statement in a corresponding package file.
+It usually accompanies specific errors about unresolved constants that couldn't be imported or exported correctly.

+To fix this error, add the necessary `import` or `test_import` statements for the packages in the corresponding package file where the error was reported.

 ## 4001